-Minds and Machines LLC, which was founded in 2008 by Antony Van Couvering, is a full-service consulting and registry services company that provides a complete registry solution for new gTLD applicants.
+Minds and Machines LLC, which was founded in 2008, is a full-service consulting and registry services company that provides a complete registry solution for new gTLD applicants.
 Minds and Machines LLC has secured an exclusive license to extend the CoCCA registry platform, currently deployed in over 20 countries, to new gTLDs.
+In addition to geographic gTLD applicants, Minds + Machines has been working with a range of customers on applications for generic gTLDs where the dot ending carries a specific meaning or sense.
+This is potentially the most competitive segment of the gTLD applicant market, and accordingly potential applicant identities are likely to remain confidential until the gTLD application window opens.
+Minds + Machines has also commenced discussions with a range of brand owners.